Marc Benioff Sells 15,000 Shares of salesforce.com, inc. (NYSE:CRM) Stock

 - On Thursday, June 18th, Marc Benioff sold 30,000 shares of salesforce.com stock.
 The shares were sold at an average price of $183.99, for a total value of $5,519,700.00.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-AlphaCore Capital LLC purchased a new position in shares of salesforce.com during the 1st quarter worth $28,000.
-Delta Asset Management LLC TN grew its holdings in shares of salesforce.com by 166.7% during the 1st quarter.
-Delta Asset Management LLC TN now owns 200 shares of the CRM provider’s stock worth $29,000 after purchasing an additional 125 shares during the period.
-Engrave Wealth Partners LLC purchased a new position in salesforce.com during the 4th quarter valued at about $32,000.
-Red Door Wealth Management LLC purchased a new position in salesforce.com during the 1st quarter valued at about $29,000.
-Finally, Accurate Investment Solutions Inc. boosted its holdings in salesforce.com by 632.1% during the 1st quarter.
-Accurate Investment Solutions Inc. now owns 205 shares of the CRM provider’s stock valued at $30,000 after acquiring an additional 177 shares during the period.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in CRM.
+Norges Bank acquired a new position in salesforce.com in the 4th quarter worth about $1,322,911,000.
+Loomis Sayles & Co.
+L P bought a new stake in shares of salesforce.com during the 1st quarter valued at about $986,207,000.
+Fisher Asset Management LLC boosted its position in shares of salesforce.com by 49.6% during the 1st quarter.
+Fisher Asset Management LLC now owns 10,873,498 shares of the CRM provider’s stock valued at $1,565,566,000 after purchasing an additional 3,606,319 shares in the last quarter.
+Polen Capital Management LLC boosted its position in shares of salesforce.com by 96.7% during the 1st quarter.
+Polen Capital Management LLC now owns 6,062,595 shares of the CRM provider’s stock valued at $872,892,000 after purchasing an additional 2,980,823 shares in the last quarter.
+Finally, Wellington Management Group LLP boosted its position in shares of salesforce.com by 18.1% during the 1st quarter.
+Wellington Management Group LLP now owns 8,906,354 shares of the CRM provider’s stock valued at $1,282,336,000 after purchasing an additional 1,364,910 shares in the last quarter.
 Institutional investors and hedge funds own 81.26% of the company’s stock.

-CRM has been the topic of several recent research reports.
-Cfra upped their price objective on salesforce.com from $222.00 to $225.00 and gave the stock a “strong-buy” rating in a research report on Monday, June 1st.
-Piper Sandler upped their price objective on salesforce.com from $193.00 to $210.00 and gave the stock an “overweight” rating in a research report on Tuesday.
-BMO Capital Markets lowered their price objective on salesforce.com from $215.00 to $213.00 and set an “outperform” rating on the stock in a research report on Friday, May 29th.
-ValuEngine lowered salesforce.com from a “buy” rating to a “hold” rating in a research report on Monday, May 4th.
-Finally, Goldman Sachs Group upped their price objective on salesforce.com from $204.00 to $220.00 and gave the stock a “buy” rating in a research report on Wednesday, June 24th.
+Several equities analysts recently issued reports on CRM shares.
+Bank of America reiterated a “buy” rating and issued a $210.00 price target on shares of salesforce.com in a report on Thursday, May 14th.
+Jefferies Financial Group raised their target price on salesforce.com from $205.00 to $220.00 and gave the stock a “buy” rating in a report on Monday, June 22nd.
 They noted that the move was a valuation call.
-One research analyst has rated the stock with a sell rating, four have given a hold rating, thirty-nine have assigned a buy rating and two have given a strong buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and a consensus price target of $200.21.
+Piper Sandler raised their target price on salesforce.com from $193.00 to $210.00 and gave the stock an “overweight” rating in a report on Tuesday.
+Cowen reduced their target price on salesforce.com from $220.00 to $200.00 and set an “outperform” rating on the stock in a report on Monday, May 18th.
+Finally, Goldman Sachs Group raised their target price on salesforce.com from $204.00 to $220.00 and gave the stock a “buy” rating in a report on Wednesday, June 24th.
+They noted that the move was a valuation call.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating, thirty-nine have given a buy rating and two have assigned a strong buy rating to the company’s stock.
+The stock currently has a consensus rating of “Buy” and an average target price of $200.21.

 About salesforce.com